Maral-Alshanaa/CruxSight.ai/README.md

 - **No Jaeger/Zipkin integration yet:** The prediction pipeline currently requires pre-processed CSV traces.
 A live streaming adapter (`scripts/predict.py`) is planned.
 - **Pattern taxonomy is system-specific:** The 7 patterns (A–G) were derived from DeathStarBench.
 Other systems may exhibit different structural patterns requiring re-analysis.

+- **RCS dominated by static capacity prior:** Analysis of inference outputs shows the top-ranked RCS nodes (and CPRecall) are heavily influenced by the fixed per-node TOC capacity prior rather than the sample-specific causal signal, which may explain why CPRecall remains close to its random baseline across all configurations.
+  Future work could decouple these terms (e.g., normalize RCS by the capacity prior before ranking) to isolate the causal layer's learned contribution.
 ---

 ## Paper